ZarKyo/CyberDefenders-WU/l33t_sauce.md

 On suit un des flux HTTP et on retrouve la version d'apache dans le champ Server.

-**Réponse : 2.2.14**
+**Rï¿½ponse : 2.2.14**

 #### 5 - IR: What is the common name of the malware reported by the IDS alert provided?

 On ouvre l'image de l'alerte IDS.
 On peut voir le nom de l'alerte en haut.

-**Réponse : zeus**
+**Rï¿½ponse : zeus**

 #### 6 - PCAP: Please identify the Gateway IP address of the LAN because the infrastructure team reported a potential problem with the IDS server that could have corrupted the PCAP

 On ouvre le pcapng dans Wireshark.

-On peut voir beaucoup de requêtes **ARP** + **Ping** depuis la `172.16.0.1`vers d'autres addresses de ce son sous réseau.
+On peut voir beaucoup de requï¿½tes **ARP** + **Ping** depuis la `172.16.0.1`vers d'autres addresses de ce son sous rï¿½seau.

 On se doute alors qu'il s'agit de la Gateway.

-**Réponse : 172.16.0.1**
+**Rï¿½ponse : 172.16.0.1**

 #### 7 - IR: According to the IDS alert, the Zeus bot attempted to ping an external website to verify connectivity.
 What was the IP address of the website pinged?

 On ouvre l'image de l'alerte IDS.
 On peut voir entre quels addresses il y a eu une alerte.
-Le serveur destination est la réponse.
+Le serveur destination est la rï¿½ponse.

-**Réponse : 74.125.225.112**
+**Rï¿½ponse : 74.125.225.112**

-#### 8 - PCAP: It’s critical to the infrastructure team to identify the Zeus Bot CNC server IP address so they can block communication in the firewall as soon as possible.
+#### 8 - PCAP: Itï¿½s critical to the infrastructure team to identify the Zeus Bot CNC server IP address so they can block communication in the firewall as soon as possible.
 Please provide the IP address?

 On ouvre le pcapng dans Brim.